 The Sunday School Board began to feel the effects of the economic depression that swept the United States after the stock market collapse in 1929.
 Church Administration was discontinued in 1930 for economic reasons.
 Hints and Helps, a two page leaflet, was recommended as a replacement for the readers of the journal.
 By 1932, none of the architects were employed by the Board.
 Burroughs applauded the work of Jordan and Wallace and noted that they had rendered service of "inestimate value to our constituency."
 Burroughs acknowledged that because of the depressed economic conditions and the fact that almost all Southern Baptist churches had suspended all building plans, it was deemed advisable to forego the technical service rendered by the Board's architects.
 The department opted to use the services of local architects on the "European Plan."
 Harold Wallace served the department as a consulting architect in the years after 1933.
 The budget of the department shrank from \$26,000 in 1928 to only \$13,000 in 1933.
-The department continued to make its booklets available to churches free of charge.
+The department continued to make its booklets available to churches free of charge.22 practical Guide, in 1938.

-By the late 1930s the prospects of churches building and remodeling had picked up from earlier in the decade.
-Burroughs offered his final book on church architecture with the publication of Let us Build: A practical Guide, in 1938.
 This volume was similar to his other guides, although somewhat smaller in size, with fewer plans and designs.
 Part of the message of this book was to challenge Southern Baptists to get back in the building and growing phase.
 He noted that, in 1917, Southern Baptists had an investment of 61 million dollars in church buildings.
 In 1930, this investment had increased to 213 million.
 In seventeen years, the denomination increased its investment in buildings 350 percent.
 Since 1930, Burroughs noted that new construction had barely kept pace with deterioration, and, more than likely, the value was below the 1930 figure.